-Daily - On a daily basis, assessment, marking and feedback is the most effective way of measuring impact.
+Daily - On a daily basis, marking and feedback is the most effective way of measuring impact.
 Live marking is used as much as possible with the children so that teachers are able to gain immediate feedback on the progress being made within a lesson and identify gaps in learning.
 These are then plugged through either immediate intervention in the lesson or during a short catch up session later in the week.

 Additional tracking - Fluency is tracked on a half termly basis to allow staff to identify quickly any ongoing areas of weakness that may need to be addressed in a more formal intervention setting for a short period of time and allows for vulnerable groups to be tracked carefully.
-In addition, from Year 1 upwards, more formal termly assessments are used (PiXL tests and SATs papers) and full QLAs are taken, with the weakest areas being addressed within lessons.
+In addition, from Year 1 upwards, more formal termly assessments are used (PiXL tests and SATs papers) and full QLAs are taken.

-All of this information is used to make a termly judgement about the working level of each pupil; these are then quality assured through a data validation process where data, books and teaching are reviewed by the subject leader and discussed with class teachers to ensure accuracy in assessment.
+All of this information is used to make a termly judgement about the working level of each pupil; these are then quality assured through a data validation process in data, books and teaching are reviewed by the subject leader and discussed with class teachers to ensure accuracy in assessment.
 All SEND, EAL and pupil premium champions track these cohorts specifically on a half-termly basis and conduct pupil progress reviews twice yearly.
 Regarding SEND pupils, this may involve the reviewing of their progress on NAP steps as required for pupils 2 years below the expected level.
-Within EYFS, key milestones have been identified across the year and these are used to assess understanding of pupils and to identify any gaps that need addressing.
+Within EYFS, key milestones have been identified across the year and these are used to assess the children against and to again identify any gaps that need addressing.